galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 Create a snapshot from adminVM OS disk.
 If you have snapshot of adminVM, skip the following two steps:

 - Open Azure portal, stop adminVM.
-- Create a snapshot from OS disk, make sure you are selecting the right availability zone, see above table.
+- Create a snapshot from OS disk.

 Keep the snapshot, you will use it for scaling.